Linval Joseph: 2014 season

 Joseph was one of nine people who were shot by a gunman inside the Minneapolis nightclub 400 Soundbar on August 11, 2014.
 A stray bullet struck him in the calf.
 The Vikings characterized the injury as "minor."
-In Joseph's first regular season game with his new team, he was credited with five tackles and a sack in the Vikings' 34-6 victory on the road against the St. Louis Rams.
+In Joseph's first regular season game with his new team, he was credited with five tackles and a sack in the Vikings' 34–6 victory on the road against the St. Louis Rams.
 Joseph finished the 2014 season with three sacks, 47 total tackles, and one pass defensed in 16 games and starts.

 2015 season

-Joseph was named the NFC Defensive Player of the Week after his performance in the Vikings 21-18 overtime win over the St. Louis Rams in Week 9.
+Joseph was named the NFC Defensive Player of the Week after his performance in the Vikings 21–18 overtime win over the Rams in Week 9.
 Joseph was credited with ten tackles (seven solo), 0.5 sacks, three tackles for loss, and two pressures in the victory.
 The 10 combined tackles tied for the most by a defensive tackle in a game this season.
 Joseph became the first Viking defensive tackle to win the award in over a decade (the last was Kevin Williams in 2004) and first Viking defender to receive the honor since linebacker Anthony Barr in 2014.
 He was ranked 76th by his fellow players on the NFL Top 100 Players of 2016.